jonnymoore12/dress_2_impress/standup_notes/tuesday_august_30th.md

 ```
 As an Insecure Self Dresser's Pal (ISDP)
 So I can help them not make a complete idiot of themselves
-I would like to be able to vote on dilemmas (one outfit hot, one not).
+I would like to be able to select my fashion preferences for dilemmas (one outfit hot, one not).
 ```
 ```
 As an Insecure Self Dresser
 So I can choose the "right" outfit
-I would like to see the votes on my dilemma (and see which was most popular).
+I would like to see the votes on my dilemma (see which outfit is most popular).
 ```
 ```
 As an Insecure Self Dresser